INVESTOR FAQ

 WHERE AND HOW OFTEN DOES E8 MEET?

-E8 meets eight or nine times each year to hear from pre-screened companies about their investment opportunities, twice each year for social gatherings, and several times per year for special member-and-sponsor-only educational events.
+E8 meets about nine times each year to hear from pre-screened companies about their investment opportunities.
+Our member meetings are typically held virtually online.
+E8 also hosts in person social gatherings and special member-and-sponsor-only educational events.

 HOW MANY NEW COMPANIES CAN I EXPECT TO SEE IF I JOIN E8?